 Maintenance engineers are the backbone of any company's operational upkeep.
-It's an important and relatively well-paying job that attracts a number of hopefuls year-round.
+It's an important and relatively well-paying job that attracts a lot of hopefuls year-round.
 However, with all the compensatory flux in the job market, the maintenance engineer salary distribution has become a bit ambiguous.

 It always helps to know the salary range of a maintenance engineer, regardless of whether you're an employer or a prospect.